Chelan Simmons: 2002–2009: Television work and return to film

+2009–present: Return to television and further work

 Simmons won the role of recurring character Hillary in the ABC Family show Kyle XY.
 She portrayed Hillary for three years until the show was canceled in 2009 after three seasons.
 Simmons also had a recurring role in the short-lived comedy series About a Girl.
 Simmons continued her film roles in Good Luck Chuck alongside Dane Cook and Jessica Alba.
 The film was critically panned.
 Simmons portrayed Lindsay Lohan in the television film Paparazzi Princess: The Paris Hilton Story.
 In 2010, Simmons had a small role as a lotus eater in Percy Jackson & the Olympians: The Lightning Thief.
 The film grossed $226,497,209 worldwide, making it the highest-grossing film Simmons has appeared in to date.
-Simmons also starred in the critically well received and award-winning comedy-horror film Tucker & Dale vs Evil.
+Simmons also starred in the critically well received and award-winning comedy-horror film Tucker & Dale vs. Evil.

 Simmons landed a regular role on The L.A.
 Complex as Alicia Lowe, "a sensitive, aspiring dancer from Regina who will do whatever it takes to make ends meet."
 The show premiered on the Canadian network MuchMusic on Jan.
 10, 2012. and aired in the U.S. on The CW.
 Simmons became a guest star during the shows second season and final season.

 Simmons provided the voice for the character Liz Ramsey in the children's animated television show Action Dad which is yet to premiere.
 At the end of 2012, Simmons had appeared in one episode on the CBS sitcom How I Met Your Mother, before guest starring on an episode of Hannibal in 2013, in which she reprised her role as Gretchen Speck whom she portrayed in the short lived series Wonderfalls.
 Simmons appeared as Kayla in the horror sequel See No Evil 2 released direct to DVD in October 2014.